michelou/golang-examples/RESOURCES.md

 ## <span id="talks">Talks</span>

 - [The Cultural Evolution of gofmt][talk_griesemer]by Robert Griesemer, 2015.
 - [What's in a name ?][talk_gerrand] by Andrew Gerrand, 2014.
+- &#128077; [Go at Google: Language Design in the Service of Software Engineering][talk_pike], by Rob Pike, October 2012.

 ## <span id="tips">Tips</span>